FergieLigaLlj/2024-June-Summer-Research-Program/README.md

 ### Brief Introduction
 Hello everyone!

-This is a summary of my summer research codes, which are implemented by R given the reference of the book: <Analyzing Financial Data and Implementing Financial Models Using R>.
+This is a summary of my summer research codes, which are implemented by R given the reference of the book: "Analyzing Financial Data and Implementing Financial Models Using R".
 These implementations provided me with all the necessary financial mathematics knowledge for further research on the influenced behavior of real covariance, which is mostly resolved with the help of Markowitz Mean-Variance Optimization.
 All codes are manually implemented, whereas some originated from the book.
 Similarly, the analytical results are done both by myself and from the book.
 In addition, I made modifications to the raw data analyzed, where NVDA stock market data is emphasized for example.